Miriam Hopkins

 Ellen Miriam Hopkins (October 18, 1902 – October 9, 1972) was an American actress known for her versatility.
 She signed with Paramount Pictures in 1930.

 She portrayed a pickpocket in Ernst Lubitsch's romantic comedy Trouble in Paradise, a bar singer named Ivy in Rouben Mamoulian's Dr. Jekyll and Mr. Hyde, and the titular character in the controversial drama The Story of Temple Drake.
 She received a nomination for the Academy Award for Best Actress for the 1935 film Becky Sharp, becoming the first performer nominated for a color picture.
 She was nominated for a Golden Globe for The Heiress.
 She co-starred with Joel McCrea in five films.

 Her long-running feud with actress Bette Davis was publicized for effect.
-Hopkins later became a pioneer of TV drama.
-She was considered a distinguished hostess in Hollywood and moved in intellectual and creative circles.
+Hopkins later became an important figure in television drama.
+She developed a reputation for hosting elegant parties, which were typically attended by intellectuals and artists she had befriended.

 Early life

 Hopkins was born in Savannah, Georgia, to Homer Hopkins and Ellen Cutler.
 Her early childhood home was located at 321 Whitaker St (since demolished).
 She was raised in Bainbridge, near the Alabama border.
 She had an older sister, Ruby (1900–1990).
 Her maternal great-grandfather, the fourth mayor of Bainbridge, had helped establish St. John's Episcopal Church in the city.
 Hopkins sang in the choir as a girl.

 In 1909, she briefly lived in Mexico with her family.
 After her parents separated, Hopkins moved as a teen with her mother to Syracuse, New York, to be near her paternal uncle, Thomas Cramer Hopkins, head of the geology department at Syracuse University.

 Hopkins attended Goddard Seminary in Plainfield, Vermont (later renamed Goddard College), and Syracuse University in New York State.